Many of the guests coming to Woodland Trails have never been to a B & B before.

 - Relaxing in the B & B, including enjoying the luxury of a nap after breakfast.

-- Enjoying a stroll around the pond or, during the summer, fishing and paddle boating or canoeing.
+- Enjoying a stroll around the pond or, during the summer, paddle boating or canoeing.
 In winter, snowshoes are available for your use.

-- Searching for a lucky coin out on the land that can be found with a GPS unit.
+- Go on a GPS Adventure out on the land with a GPS receiver.
 (If you’ve never used a GPS, never fear – innkeeper John will lend you a unit and show you how to use it.)

-- Taking a day trip to Hayward, Sandra’s favorite shopping town, or Duluth / Superior.
+- Taking a day trip to Siren, Duluth / Superior or Hayward, Sandra’s favorite shopping town.

 And – The common refrain

 As you leave, you may utter the refrain we hear most often: We’ll be back!
-It is gratifying that nearly half of the guests at Woodland Trails have been here before, some as many as dozen times!
+It is gratifying that nearly half of the guests at Woodland Trails have been here before, some more than dozen times!